Susan Davis Nye Hutchison papers

 Scope and Contents

 Journal, volume 1, is an abridged transcription of a diary of a native of Amenia, N.Y., who moved to Raleigh in 1815 to teach school.
 Also includes a biographical sketch by Robert S. Hutchison, her grandson, and clippings relating to him.
 Includes 55-page typescript of portions of the "Journal of Susan D. Nye," which is comprised of a biographical sketch and two journals.
-The first journal (1815; pages 8-25) describes her journey by sea and stage to Raleigh, N.C., via New York and Wilmington, N.C.; social events during her first weeks in charge of the Female Department of Raleigh Academy; and encounters with slaves and the poor.
-The second journal (1826-41; pages 26-55) describes her teaching in Augusta, Ga., Raleigh, Salisbury, and Charlotte, and Amenia; fears of slave insurrection; death of her husband, Adam Hutchison; journeys to Amenia, to Salisbury, and to Charlotte; church services; Davidson College; her visits to the poor and prisoners; her children and their education; and celebrations in Charlotte on the anniversary (May 20) of the alleged Mecklenburg Declaration of Independence.
+The first journal (1815; pages 8-25) describes her journey by sea and stage to Raleigh, N.C., via New York and Wilmington, N.C.; social events during her first weeks in charge of the Female Department of Raleigh Academy; and encounters with enslaved persons and the poor.
+The second journal (1826-41; pages 26-55) describes her teaching in Augusta, Ga., Raleigh, Salisbury, and Charlotte, and Amenia; fears of an insurrection by enslaved persons; death of her husband, Adam Hutchison; journeys to Amenia, to Salisbury, and to Charlotte; church services; Davidson College; her visits to the poor and prisoners; her children and their education; and celebrations in Charlotte on the anniversary (May 20) of the alleged Mecklenburg Declaration of Independence.
 Also includes two newspaper clippings (1973, 1975) about Robert S. Hutchison, descendant of Susan and the transcriber of these journals.

 - 1815 - 1975